-Note-taking is a valuable skill that can help you throughout college and beyond.
-Whether you’re trying to learn new material, prepare for an exam or get through a fast-paced lecture, these tips can help you improve your note-taking skills.
+Note-taking is a valuable skill that can come in handy throughout your college career and beyond.
+Whether you’re trying to learn new material, prepare for an exam or simply get through a fast-paced lecture, these tips can help you strengthen your note-taking skills.

 Whether you prefer to take handwritten notes or type them out, these tips can help you take more effective and efficient notes during class.